 Click the Play button in the Editor to see your game appear on the device and in the Unity game window as Unity connects to the Remote app.
 While the game plays, input from the device (accelerometer, etc.) is sent to your scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 Unity Remote doesn’t support multiple connected Android devices, and to resolve this, it automatically picks the first device it finds.
 However, it is fine to have multiple iOS/tvOS devices and one Android device connected at the same time, since you can select which one to use from the Editor settings (menu: Edit > Project Settings, then select the Editor category).

 When you use Unity Remote the game actually runs in the Editor, while its visual content is streamed to the target device.
 Since the bandwidth between the Editor and the device is limited, the stream must be compressed heavily for transmission.
 This compressionA method of storing data that reduces the amount of storage space it requires.
-See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimised for fast Texture sampling.
+See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimized for fast Texture sampling.
 More info

 In the Unity Remote section of the Editor window (menu: Edit > Project Settings, then select the Editor category) you can switch the compression method between JPEG and PNG.
 PNG compression is “lossless” (so the image quality doesn’t degrade) but uses more bandwidth than JPEG.
 A downsized image has lower bandwidth requirements than one at full resolution.
 By changing these settings, you can trade image accuracy off against framerate as necessary.
 When using a lower resolution, be aware that Unity Remote downsizes images for better performance.

 Bear in mind that Unity Remote is only really intended to give a quick approximate check of how your game will look and feel when running on the device.
 Make sure that you occasionally do a full build and test the “real” app.